craftingcity/The-Known-World/Prenotes Nov 21 24.md

 The Blue Babyfoot lookin thing is the [[The Artifacts...#Sickly Sapphire]].
 The NFTC was contracted by the Rookies of [[The Old|Minyostalma]] to sell and deliver their artifacts at auction in [[Coalition City]], the NFTC will notice their caravan was sacked, and will definitely put out a contract for the party.

+If Cedric keeps causing trouble, he might have to dip away for a while.
+He might be interested in the secrets the party comes to know, but not their methods.

 ### What happened?